 - Establish measurable performance metrics that link to detailed job descriptions.

-- Ensure that performance metrics are will aligned with company business plans.
+- Ensure that performance metrics are well aligned with company business plans.

 - Implement targeted training and development initiatives for all functions across your company.